SaedMushtaha/tamatem-login-task/README.md

-# Responsive Login Page
+# Responsive Tamatem Login Page

-This Angular project implements a responsive login page with Material Design.
+This Angular project implements a responsive login page with Material Design, featuring a clean and user-friendly interface.
+The login form is designed with SCSS, and it includes form validation for email and password fields.

+## Project Structure

+- The `src` folder contains the Angular application source code.
+  - `app` folder: Contains the components, services, and other Angular-related files.
+    - `login` folder: Contains the login component responsible for the login page.
+    - `services` folder: Contains the ImageService used to fetch the logo image.

 ## Setup